Properties

 - No: Attempt to run the attached component for each iteration, regardless of success or failure.
 This is the default setting.

-- Yes: If the attached component does not run successfully, fail immediately.
+- Yes: If the attached component doesn’t run successfully, fail immediately.

 Select Yes to stop the iteration based on a condition specified in the Condition property.
 The default setting is No.For this property to be available, set Concurrency to Sequential.